NationsAtWar/vs-omok/README.md

 # Vintage Story - Omok
 Adding functionality to Omok blocks

-WORK IN PROGRESS
+Just put the zip in the releases tab into your Vintage Story mods folder

-Just put the zip in the releases folder into your Vintage Story mods folder
+Adds functionality to chair and Omok blocks.
+Right click on chairs to sit on them.
+If they're adjacent to a table, your character's orientation will be locked to the table.

-Right now the only Omok block with functionality is in a new block, the only way to get it is through creative mode.
-Just search for 'omok', it's the block with a top-down texture.
+Right click on Omok boards to place pieces.
+First player to get five in a row wins.
+You can set a single player or two player game by using tool select mode (Default: 'F')

-Sneak click to place it, then right click the empty spots on the board to place pieces.
+0.4.0 is the most recent stable release.
+No known bugs.
+There are plans to add Go in the future.

-This is an alpha version, I'll continue to update it throughout the week.
-Let me know if it works on multiplayer servers yet.
+Enjoy!